Battle of Szőreg: Background

 Haynau's plan was to force the Hungarians to retreat from the fortifications around Szeged by crossing, on 4 August, with his left wing the Maros, and with his right wing the Tisza rivers.
 But behind the fortifications from Szeged the Hungarians were in an advantageous central position, being able from there to attack the separated Austrian columns.
-But this opportunity was not sensed by the commander Lieutenant General Henryk Dembiński, designated on 30 July for this position after his predecessor Lieutenant General Lázár Mészáros resigned.
+This opportunity was not sensed by the commander Lieutenant General Henryk Dembiński, designated on 30 July for this position after his predecessor Lieutenant General Lázár Mészáros resigned.
 He took an inexplicable decision to withdraw from the fortifications of Szeged, retreating on the left bank of the Tisza.
-Dembiński's decision caused outrage among the Hungarian officers: hearing about this disastrous decision, Lieutenant General Antal Vetter resigned of the commandement of the Hungarian troops from Southern Hungary.
-Despite of this, if Dembiński would had held the Maros-Tisza line, he would had had still a defendable position.
-But he did not wanted to engage Haynau, so he retreated further East behind the dike from Szőreg which was connecting the Tisza and the Maros, leaving only a couple of cannons and several hundreds of soldiers in the bridgehead from Újszeged (New Szeged).
+Dembiński's decision caused outrage among the Hungarian officers: hearing about this decision, Lieutenant General Antal Vetter resigned of the commandement of the Hungarian troops from Southern Hungary.
+The position could have been defended.
+However, Dembiński did not wanted to engage Haynau, and he retreated further East behind the dike from Szőreg which was connecting the Tisza and the Maros, leaving only a couple of cannons and several hundreds of soldiers in the bridgehead from Újszeged (New Szeged).

-When Kossuth heard about these decisions of Dembiński and fearing another similar actions, which could periclitate the fate of the Hungarian war of independence, he immediately sent an envoy in Transylvania to Lieutenant General Józef Bem, to come to Szeged, and take over the high commandment from Dembiński.
-In the same time he ordered Dembiński to lead the army in forced march to Arad, and wait for to arrive there, and he ordered to the commander of the siege corps of Temesvár, Major General Károly Vécsey as well to march with his forces to Arad, sending a couple of infantry battalions and hussar companies ahead, to help to defend Arad, threatened by an Austrian corps.
+When Kossuth heard about these decisions of Dembiński, and fearing similar actions, he immediately sent an envoy in Transylvania to Lieutenant General Józef Bem, to come to Szeged and take over the high commandment from Dembiński.
+At the same time he ordered Dembiński to lead the army in forced march to Arad, he ordered to the commander of the siege corps of Temesvár, Major General Károly Vécsey as well to march with his forces to Arad, sending a couple of infantry battalions and hussar companies ahead, to help to defend Arad, threatened by an Austrian corps.
 In this way Kossuth hoped to gather 80,000 soldiers.